 I did a lot of things wrong – you’ll notice I lost almost $1000 from earnings to payout because I was using the wrong payment gateway on Teachable (I’ll talk more about that later).
 Also posts like this rarely discuss how much work goes into a course, both before and after.
 So realistically that 18K could represent six months of effort: three months to build and launch the course, and three months making sure all the students are happy.
 Plus all the money spent building and advertising it.

-So while it’s exciting to see that much money come in so quickly, it’s actually a lot less than what I’d normally make with client work over the same period.
+While it’s exciting to see that much money come in so quickly, it’s actually a lot less than what I’d normally make with client work over the same period.

 The difference is that, once a course is finished, you can keep selling it.
 I could open it up again every three months and let new students sign up.
-Or I could put it in a sales funnel system and try to sell a few every day.
+Or I could put it in a evergreen sales funnel system and try to sell a few every day.
 Running an online course can be a full-time business, but it also lets you double your time (I can keep doing client work and also have courses available, if I wanted to.)

-Why online courses
+Why make an online courses?

 If you want to make money online, if you have any kind of knowledge-based business, or valuable knowledge about anything, an online course is a smart move.
 You can set a much higher price than you could for just an ebook, and you don’t even have to record yourself with “talking head” videos – you could just make powerpoint presentations or record your screen.
 They are harder to produce, set up and market than ebooks, but can also pay much better.
 Plus having videos will connect you with your audience much faster and make it easier for people to find you.